-What is it?
+What is chronic pain?

 Chronic pain is pain that lasts longer than expected.
 It usually occurs after an injury or disease.